Aryaman-Jha/aryaman-jha.github.io/index.md

 I’m working on **non-equilibrium statistical mechanics**, with a focus on
 **collective phenomena, scaling theory, and renormalization-group (RG) methods**.
-My work combines analytic approaches (path integrals, height mappings, stochastic field theories) with large-scale simulations to understand emergent behavior in driven many-body systems.
+My work combines analytic approaches (path integrals, renormalization group) with large-scale simulations to understand emergent behavior in driven many-body systems.

 In parallel, through collaborations with transportation engineering groups, I have also